ahx/openapi_first/README.md

 It provides these Rack middlewares:

-- [`OpenapiFirst::RequestValidation::Middleware`](#request-validation) – Validates the request against the API description and returns 400 if the request is invalid.
+- [`OpenapiFirst::RequestValidation::Middleware`](#request-validation) – Validates the request against the API description and returns 4xx if the request is invalid.
 - [`OpenapiFirst::ResponseValidation::Middleware`](#response-validation) Validates the response and raises an exception if the response body is invalid.

-Using Request and Response validation together ensures that your implementation follows exactly the API description.
+Using request and response validation together ensures that your implementation follows exactly the API description.
 This enables you to use the API description as a single source of truth for your API, reason about details and use various tooling.

-## Request Validation
+## Middlewares

+`OpenapiFirst` offers one Rack middleware for request validation and one for response validation.
+Both add a _request_ object to the current Rack env at `env[OpenapiFirst::REQUEST]` (or `env['openapi.request']`), which is in an instance of `OpenapiFirst::RuntimeRequest`.
+This gives you access to the converted query and path parameters exaclty as described in your API instead of relying on Rack alone parse the request.
+This only includes the parameters that are defined in the API description.
+It supports every [`style` and `explode` value as described](https://spec.openapis.org/oas/latest.html#style-examples) in the OpenAPI 3.0 and 3.1 specs.

+### OpenapiFirst::RequestValidation::Middleware

-The `OpenapiFirst::RequestValidation` middleware returns a 400 status code with a body that describes the error if the request is not valid.
+This middleware returns a 400 status code with a body that describes the error if the request is not valid.

 ```ruby
 use OpenapiFirst::RequestValidation, spec: 'openapi.yaml'
 ```

-It adds these fields to the Rack env:

-- `env[OpenapiFirst::REQUEST]` – This is an instance of `OpenapiFirst::RuntimeRequest`

-### Options and defaults
+#### Options and defaults

 | Name              | Possible values                                                 | Description                                                                                        | Default                            |
 | :---------------- | --------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- | ---------------------------------- |
 | `spec:`           |                                                                 | The path to the spec file or spec loaded via `OpenapiFirst.load`                                   |
 | `raise_error:`    | `false`, `true`                                                 | If set to true the middleware raises `OpenapiFirst::RequestInvalidError` instead of returning 4xx. | `false` (don't raise an exception) |
 | `error_response:` | `:default`, `:json_api`, Your implementation of `ErrorResponse` | :default                                                                                           |

-The error responses conform with [JSON:API](https://jsonapi.org).

 Here's an example response body for a missing query parameter "search":